jahudka/http-sessions/docs/readme.md

 # HTTP Sessions documentation

-The documentation is divided into two parts:
+The documentation is divided into three parts:

 ## [Theoretical reading](theoretical-reading/readme.md)